czl9707/notes-n-writings/Breaking Down Components: From Monolithic to Compound Pattern/blog.md

 };
 ```

-Now the `Root` component support a `isCollapsed` property to turn the component into a controlled version, and two optional hooks `onCollapsed` and `onUncollapsed`.
+Now the `Root` component accept properties related the `isCollapsed` state, such as a `isCollapsed` property to turn the component into a controlled version, and two optional callbacks `onCollapsed` and `onUncollapsed`.

+All other pieces, `Trigger`, `Header`, `Content` accept all sets of `React.HTMLAttributes<HTMLDivElement>`.

+## Using Compound Components

-For usage, instead of using a single `Accordion` component, now consumer need to use building blocks from Accordion module to construct the bigger component.
+For usage, instead of using a single `Accordion` component, consumers use building blocks to construct the UI instead of configuring a single component.

 ```tsx
 import * as Accordion from "@/components/accordion-compound-rich";